 Both in the United States and on a global level we provide comprehensive, easy-to-access melanoma resources for patients and health care professionals.
 AIM's patient, family, and caregiver support offerings-such as our Ask an Expert service, which allows patients to contact a melanoma physician assistant with their questions, and our Peer Connect program, which matches newly diagnosed patients with melanoma veterans-serve as models for other cancer foundations.

-This pamphlet was reviewed and acculturated for Australia by Melanoma & Skin Cancer Advocacy Network.
+This pamphlet was reviewed and acculturated for the UK by Melanoma UK.